DavHau/nix-portable/README.md

 In case the automatically selected runtime doesn't work, use the follwing environment variables to specify the runtime, but pleaae also open an issue, so we can improve the automatic selection.

 ### Environmant Variables
-The following environment variables are optional and can be used to override the default behaviour of running nix-portable
+The following environment variables are optional and can be used to override the default behaviour of nix-portable
 ```
-NP_DEBUG      enable debug logging (to stdout)
+NP_DEBUG      (1 = debug msgs; 2 = 'set -e' for nix-portable)
 NP_MINIMAL    do not automatically install git
 NP_LOCATION   where to put the `.nix-portable` dir. (defaults to `$HOME`)
-NP_RUNTIME    which runtime to use (must be either 'bwrap' or 'proot')
+NP_RUNTIME    which runtime to use (must be 'bwrap' or 'proot')
-NP_BWRAP      specify the path to the bwrap executable
+NP_BWRAP      specify the path to the bwrap executable to use
-NP_PROOT      specify the path to the proot executable
+NP_PROOT      specify the path to the proot executable to use
 NP_RUN        override the complete command to run nix
               (to use an unsupported runtime, or for debugging)
               nix will then be executed like: $NP_RUN {nix-binary} {args...}